 Today any cloud sync and share provider either closed-source (Dropbox, Google Drive, …) or open source (ownCloud, Seafile, …) have their own catalogue of integrations with many application providers.
 The pity about these integrations is that they are ad-hoc to the cloud vendor, making it impossible to port anywhere else.

-Our ultimate goal is that any open source project and software vendor that provides either storage or applications to an EFSS platform will adopt the CS3APIS as the facto standard way to collaborate.
+Our ultimate goal is that any open source project and software vendor that provides either storage or applications to an EFSS platform will adopt the CS3APIS as a de facto standard way to collaborate.
 Having all the partners using the same APIs will enable all of us for a new dimension of portability of applications across vendors.

 We know that for our vision to realize we need to allow time for the different stakeholders to adopt the CS3APIS.

 In the mean time, we have another approach to make these systems talk to each other in a compatible way.

 The motivation is to move out the ad-hoc APIs from the sync and share platform to Reva.
 As Reva is a vendor-neutral and open source project we expect that many institutions and application providers will contribute with their ad-hoc APIs to Reva, creating an inter-operability platform that could potentially connect to an eco-system of applications and storage catalogs as never seen before.

 The platform acts as middleware component in your current infrastructure, and by connecting your cloud to Reva you gain access to multiple storage backends and multiple integrations with many application providers.